-Breathing heavily with adrenaline pumping through your veins, you take a moment to see that your team has the situation under control.
+Breathing heavily and with adrenaline pumping through your veins, you take a moment to see that they have the situation under control and swim back out to the car.
 Another breath and you dive back down to the car.

-As you reach the car you realize you did not get a good breath and have to make a quick ascent.
-You take a moment to regroup, get your breathing under some control, take a gulp of air and go back down.
+You reach the car and realize that you did not get a good breath and have to make a quick assent.
+You take another moment to regroup, get your breathing under some control, take a gulp of air and go back down.

 Do you take time to save the baby?
-Do you take time to search the other side of the car to see if there are even more passengers?
+Do you take time to search the other side of the car to see if there are more passengers?
 Your time frame for a realistic and viable rescue is slipping away.
 Who do you save?
-Taking time to search potentially takes life from the infant but could give you valuable information you can share on the surface where you could get a teammate in the water to assist, possibly rescuing someone else.
+Taking time to search takes away potential life from the infant but could give you information that you can share on the surface that would get someone else in the water to assist with a possible rescue of someone else.

 You choose to take the chance and search.
-Back to the surface for another breath and a quick shout to the team letting them know there are two more victims.
+Back to the surface for another breath and a quick shout to the team letting them know there are two more victims in the car.

 Deep breath and back down.

-Each ascent without a victim is another nail in their coffin.
+Each assent without a victim is another nail in their coffin.

-Save one and two die?
-Save none and rush to the surface to report and scream for help?
+Save one and two die.
+Save none and rush to the surface to report and scream for help.
 Maybe all of them die because of the delay.
-Maybe the additional help is there and together you save one of the three… or two… or all of them.
+Maybe the additional help you need has arrived and together you save one of the three, or two, or all of them.

-One of the sad realities is that we cannot save everyone and by the time the divers arrive, the chances of rescue have diminished to close to zero.
+One of the sad realities is that we cannot save everyone and by the time divers are needed, the chances of rescue have diminished to close to zero.
 We know this.
 We understand this.
 But even knowing and understanding that there is virtually no chance of a rescue, we still try.

-We like to say we have a “Golden Hour” which allows us to work in rescue mode for an hour before transitioning to recovery mode.
+We like to say we have a “Golden Hour” rule that allows us work in a rescue mode for an hour before transitioning to recovery mode.
 We even fudge this 60 minute time frame past the intent.
-The “Golden Hour” was originally(?) an hour of rescue efforts from the time of submersion but we’ve skewed that to be an hour from the time we start.
+The “Golden Hour” was an hour rescue mode efforts from the point of submersion but we skewed that to be an hour from the time WE start.
 Some teams have even extended the time frame to 90 minutes.

 Our GOAL, our training, planning and purpose is to save lives.
 So we sometimes fudge a number that we already consider to be overly generous.
 Miracles do happen and we should help one along when we can.